saivaish96/React-Dashboard---Police-Incidents/README.md

-Step 1: I chose the data called Police Incident Reports from https://data.virginiabeach.gov/datasets/67bc708103e746f18e216c32ba39febe_0/about.
+Step 1: I chose the dataset called Police Incident Reports from https://data.virginiabeach.gov/datasets/67bc708103e746f18e216c32ba39febe_0/about.

-Step 2: I was asked to take a subset of data from this collection and create a MVP with one simple feature.
-So, I chose to create a dashboard that shows statistics, graphs from the records of data.
+Step 2: I was asked to take a subset of data from this collection and create an MVP with a simple feature.
+I created a dashboard that shows statistics and graphs from the data records.

-Step 3: I chose the Chakra UI design system to accomplish this application suing React.
+Step 3: I chose the Chakra UI design system to accomplish this application using React JS.

-Step 4: So, the MVP has two tabs: (1) Dashboard that visualizes different subsets of the given data
+Step 4: The application has two tabs:

+(1) Dashboard that visualizes different subsets of the given data

 (2) Data Table that lists the incident report in a table format with pagiantion.